Graunephar/.dotfiles/README.md

 # Mac Setup

 I use Mackup and dotbot to tranfer settings between macs.
 At the moment Mackup backs up to an external file storage service.
-This is mainly because I am afraid that I will sync a password to github by mistake.
+This is mainly because I am afraid that I will sync some sensitive information to github by mistake.

+Both keyboard Meastro and ALfred fuirthermore syncs their settings themselves to a third part file service.

 ## Installation

+Make sure that th Mackup folder is located in the folder described in mackup.cfg (by asking the cloud provider to sync it to that folder)

 run ./install to install all the things on a mac

+# manual setup
+Both Alfred and Keyboard Meastro is setup to sync there own settings manually (as a failsafe just to be sure.
+So set this sync up again)

 ## Core settings on mac